Quentin Crisp was born Denis Charles in Sutton, Surrey England on Christmas Day in 1908.

-As a young designer at Vogue, I got loads of invitations to screenings, plays and various events and Quentin became my defacto date.
-(Once we were watching a series of short movies at an avant-guard Gay Film Festival at the Anthology Film Archives and after a particularly obtuse little film had ended, the lights came up, I turned to Quentin.
-He looked at me and said one word.
-“Why?”)
+Once we were were watching a series of short movies at an avant-guard gay film fest at the Anthology Film Archives and after a particularly obtuse and odd short ended, the lights came up, I turned to Quentin and he looked at me and said,

-I threw a 90th birthday party for him that turned out to be quite the event… John Waters, Rufus Wainwright, Simon Doonan, Penny Arcade, Lauren Hutton, Amanda Lepore and many others – they all came and paid their respects to the great man, whom they truly loved.
-Allegra Huston penned new words to God Save Our Queen and we all sang it to him.
-But, sadly, he was gone before he turned 91.
-I miss him, as though we were actually related – like he were my great gay uncle, on the English side of my family.
-(Ironically, my mother’s last name after she remarried is CRISP.)
+In 1998 I threw a private 90th birthday party for him that turned out to be quite the event.
+John Waters, Rufus Wainwright, Simon Doonan, Penny Arcade, Lauren Hutton, Amanda Lepore and many others all came to pay their respects to the great man, whom they truly loved.
+Author Allegra Huston (sister of Anjelica) penned new words to God Save the Queen, changed to God Save OUR Queen, and we all sang it to him.

-Anyone ringing him up on the phone, the dialogue intro was always the same…
+Anyone ringing him up on the phone always got the same intro…

 Oh, hello, how are you?